stanley-gu/qual/proposal.md

 including immunodeficiency [@Deaglio2007], inflammation [@Colgan2006], and
 ectopic calcification [@StHilaire2011].

+\begin{SCfigure}
+	\centering
+		\includegraphics[width=.5\textwidth]{images/acdc-sthilare.png}
+		\caption{Radiographs of popliteal arteries of individuals from three different families.
+A similar phenotype is seen from the three distinct NT5E mutation types.
+ACDC is a painful condition that impairs mobility of the limbs.
+Symptoms typically begin when patients are in their 20s and progresses with age.\label{fig:acdc}}
+\end{SCfigure}

 Using a genome-wide homozygosity mapping approach, a popularizing technique in cardiovascular research [@Kathiresan2012], nonsense, missense, and single-nucleotide insertion frameshift mutations in the NT5E gene, coding for